 Sauerkraut - I know, right?
 But it's made from fermented cabbage and that fermented process adds extra live cultures our body loves.

-Miso - Like the soup.
+Miso - Yup, just like the soup.
 It's made from fermented rye beans, rice or barley and is full of lactobacilli and bifidus bacteria.
 It's great for regulating digestion and I highly recommend the soup on a cold day.

-Pickles - Are you seeing a trend here?
-Any pickled vegetable has added probiotics from its time in the brine.
+Pickles - Any pickled vegetable has added probiotics from its time in the brine.

 Kombucha Tea - It couldn't be one of my lists without tea.
 Kombucha is a fermented tea with high amounts of gut bacteria.
 You can learn more about it here.